open-mmlab/mmpretrain/docs/en/get_started.md

 To verify whether MMClassification is installed correctly, we provide some sample codes to run an inference demo.

 Option (a).
-If you install mmcls from the source, just run the following command:
+If you install mmpretrain from the source, just run the following command:

 ```shell
 python demo/image_demo.py demo/demo.JPEG resnet18_8xb32_in1k --device cpu